 Overall, I really liked Season 3.
 It was especially successful on DVD.
 When I watch a TV series on DVD it’s like reading a book, and the individual episodes are chapters.
 Well, with a structure like this, with one episode following one set of characters, and the next episode following a different set of characters, it was like reading a book that flips between different settings and characters - I wanted to know what was happening to everyone so I read, or in this case, watched it faster, normally four or five episodes a day.
 That’s a lot of Farscape.
 But I liked it.
 Oh, and the creatures were back!
-Yeah, for the interesting, different, and unique creatures!@11 months ago with 1 note
+Yeah, for the interesting, different, and unique creatures!@1 year ago with 1 note

 #DVD Reviews #Farscape Season 3 #ben browder #Claudia Black #Lani Tupu #Farscape